sbb-design-systems/sbb-angular/src/app/examples/pagination-showcase/pagination.md

 </sbb-pagination>
 ```

-When the user interacts with the paginator, a ```PageEvent``` will be fired that can be used to update the status of pagination (current page selected, previous and next pages and the pages displayed)
+When the user interacts with the paginator, a ```PageEvent``` will be fired that can be used to update the status of pagination (current page selected, previous and next pages and the pages displayed).

 ### Links configuration